Codemaine/React-Mesh-Gradient/README.md

 `wireframe` - Whether or not the gradient should be rendered in wireframe mode.

 `speed` - The speed at which the gradient should move.
 The speed should be a number between 0 and 1.

+`paused` - Whether or not the gradient is paused.

+`pauseWhenNotInView` - Whether or not to pause the gradient when it is not in view.

+`idleTime` - The time in seconds to wait before pausing the gradient due to inactivity.

 `backgroundColor` - The background color of the gradient.
 The color should be in hex string.